dotnetcore/EasyCaching/docs/Castle.md

 # Caching Intercept via Castle

-EasyCaching.Interceptor.Castle is a caching intercept library which is based on **EasyCaching.Core** and **Castle.Core**.
+EasyCaching.Interceptor.Castle is a caching interceptor library which is based on **EasyCaching.Core** and **Castle.Core**.

 When using this library, it can help us to separate the operation between business logic and caching logic.

 # How to use ?

 Before using **EasyCaching.Interceptor.Castle**, we should specify which type of caching you want to use!!
-In this document, we will use EasyCaching.InMemory for example.
+In this example, we will use EasyCaching.InMemory.

 ## 1. Install the package via Nuget